 Thrill seekers should explore the Keppoch Highlands which are a series of trails designed for downhill mountain biking, cross-country mountain biking and hiking.
 Car racing fans won’t want to miss the action at Riverside International Speedway which hosts a number of racing and special events each year including being the only stop in Atlantic Canada for the NASCAR Pinty's Series.

 Antigonish is home to a variety of restaurants ranging from fine dining to local favourites.
 For deliciously innovative global cuisine, visit Gabrieau's Bistro on Antigonish's Main Street.
 This award winning restaurant and its innovative chef, Chef Mark Gabrieau, will delight you with dishes featuring locally sourced fare with international flare.
 Hungry visitors have a number of wonderful eateries to choose from in Antigonish including the Tall and Small Cafe, Snow Queen Restaurant, Brownstone Cafe, The Townhouse Brewpub & Eatery, The Waffle Bus Stop, and the Main Street Cafe located within the Maritime Inn Antigonish.

 For those wishing for a slice of pizza, Antigonish is home to the legendary Wheel Pizza & Sub Shop.
 The Wheel, in business for over 35 years, and has been shipped around the world and is endorsed by Antigonishers and St. Francis Xavier University alumni alike.
 Be sure to pick up a slice to see what the fuss is all about.

 Antigonish Hotels and Accommodations

-Antigonish is home to a number of bed and breakfasts, inns and cottages located throughout the town and on the seacoast of the Northumberland Shore.
+Antigonish is home to a number of bed and breakfasts, inns, hotels, motels, and cottages located throughout the town and nearby along the seacoast of the Northumberland Shore.
 Travellers will appreciate that many are located directly in the town, just off the Trans Canada Highway.